US Department of Labor recovers $87K in back wages, damages from New Port Richey restaurant for 21 workers denied minimum wage, overtime

 News Release

-For more information about the FLSA and other laws the Wage and Hour Division enforces, contact its toll-free helpline at 866-4US-WAGE (487-9243).
-Learn more about the division, including a search tool to use if you think you may be owed back wages collected by the division.
-Workers and employers can call the division confidentially with questions or concerns – regardless of where they are from – and the division can speak with callers in more than 200 languages.
-Help ensure hours worked and pay are accurate by downloading the department’s Android and iOS Timesheet App for free in English or Spanish.
+Learn more about the Wage and Hour Division and the Davis-Bacon and Related Acts, including a search tool to use if you think you may be owed back wages collected by the division and how to file an online complaint.
+For confidential compliance assistance, employees and employers can call the agency’s toll-free helpline at 866-4US-WAGE (487-9243), regardless of where they are from.
+The division can speak with callers in more than 200 languages.

 Agency